MariaPSegarra/MP3-BookClub/README.md

 ## Motivation for the project

 The idea is based on one of the suggestions the course made.
-It was originally a book store but I thought it'd be a more interesting app if I implemented som interaction with the user.
+It was originally a book store but I thought it'd be a more interesting app if I implemented some interaction with the user.
 So the idea of the Book Club was born.

 I